 Proposition 19 also removed a location restriction.
 That opened up the housing market, making inter-county buyers more mobile.
 Previously, with Propositions 60 and 90, tax base transfers were restricted to a limited number of counties.
 Proposition 19 lifted this restriction, thereby opening up the market for many more buyers from around the state.

 The bottom line is that a home on the market with an ADU provides a much more attractive package for prospective homebuyers.
 And with the location restriction now gone, there’s more buyers in the market who may be looking for a home with this added value.

 If you are considering remodeling a home that was passed down to you (to flip it on the market) and are interested in learning more about adding an ADU, we can help.
 Don’t hesitate to contact us for a complimentary consultation today!

 About Design Appruv

-Design Appruv is an expert firm of architectural draftsmen and designers.
+Design Appruv is an expert firm of residential and commercial draftsmen and designers.
 We pride ourselves in delivering a 5-star experience; we value transparency, regular communication, and a client-focused approach.

 With Design Appruv’s established industry partners and 80 years of combined experience, you can trust your project is in capable hands.